dpretet/friscv/doc/cache_layers.md

 A direct-mapped cache is considered as a one-way associative cache.
 Doubling the associativity from direct-mapped to two-way, two-way to four-way, etc..., has the same effect than doubling the cache size.

+**Write Allocation**

+For STORE instruction, a cache-miss can occur on a write request and so lead to read a cache block then update it with the new value.

+**Read Allocation**

+For LOAD instruction, a cache-miss leads to read the system memory and allocate the block in the cache.

+**Write-Back**

+A write request updates only the cache.
+The system memory is not up-to-date and will be written later by the eviction buffer.
+Before that, the cache block is marked as dirty.

+**Write-Through**

+A write request updates both the cache and the system memory.